ScottyMacCVC/Election_Analysis/README.md

 # Election_Analysis

 # Project Overview
-A Colorado Board of Election employee has give you the following taskt o compplete the election audit of a recent local congressional election
+A Colorado Board of Election requested an audtit for a local congressional election.

 1 Calc the total number of votes cast
 2 get a complete list of candidates who received votes